martinfleis/phd-thesis/00 Thesis Structure.md

 # 00 Thesis Structure
 Last update: 191023

+To be placed:
+-	Difference between UMM and Quantitative methods.
+Establishing UMM. **discuss with O**

 - **Ch1.
 Introduction**
+	- Introduction
+	- Motivation
+	- Research statement
+	- Research question
+	- Hypothesis
+	- Focus on quantitative morphology = urban morphometrics
+	- Context.
+Urban form as something to observe and measure (K Lynch: you cannot know how something should be if you don’t know how it is).
 - **Ch2. | Background | Existing approaches to classification of urban form**
+	- **UPDATED VERSION IN CH2 DOCUMENT**
   - *The first of the three chapters providing the background for the rest of the thesis, focusing on the existing approaches to the classification of urban form.*
   - The need for the classification
     - *Why is classification important, what can it bring to the table, why should we bother doing it.*